 A relaxed affair, breakfast is taken on the roof terrace; if the weather less than clement you'll be in the adjacent dining room.
 We enjoyed mushroom one-pot omelettes, Moroccan pancakes, croissants, jams and honey, freshly squeezed juices, and excellent coffee (the best of our entire trip), gazing out over the ever-changing Atlantic.

 For lunch or dinner head out to any number of eateries nearby.
-Or stay in for the freshest of fish (think monkfish skewers), barbecued meat, tasty tagines and Moroccan sides.
-We really liked the seafood pastilla, the special of the day when we stayed.
+Or stay in for the freshest of fish (think grilled sea bass and succulent crab), tasty tagines and Moroccan sides.
+On our most recent visit, we really liked the seabream tagine, and the kids loved the crispy monkfish burger and zingy passionfruit mocktails.
 Food and drinks (including cocktails, wine and beer) are available all day.
 Most evenings there are live musicians to add to the laid-back and stylish atmosphere.

 - Restaurants nearby